 If you are using your blog purely for personal use, that is absolutely fine and this will not apply to you.
 However, I am assuming if you have clicked on this post, you are wanting to grow your blog.
-So sharing content that is helpful or relatable, you have to make that person want to click on your profile.
-Also researching keywords to base your content on is also a great way to help grow your blog.
+So sharing content that is helpful or relatable will make a person want to click on your profile.
+Researching keywords and trends on social media is a great way to come up with blog post ideas and help grow your audience.

 The only way your blog grows and becomes successful is because you build a loyal audience.
 So engaging with your followers is key to a successful business.
 Whether that be replying to comments, supporting other bloggers or networking on social media, all those connections will help build your blog and your brand.
 No one wants to support the blogger who ignores their following!
-I will reply to all my comments, it just sometimes takes me a while, because I may be at work.
+Engagement is key!

 If you have a blog layout that is not compatible for all devices it can deter people from following your blog or reading several of your blog posts.
 You want to ensure you blog theme is compatible for all platforms people may be viewing your blog from.
 If you haven’t got a follow button visible, make sure you get one.
-People don’t like to go searching ha ha!
+People don’t like to go searching.
 Pop ups can also be incredibly annoying for readers of your blog.
 If they want to follow your blog, they will.
-You don’t need them!

 On social media platforms like Twitter and Instagram have places on your profile to add your website link.
 This makes it easy for your followers or brands to search for your content.
 If you don’t have it there, your audience may find it difficult to find your promotional tweets.
 Get that website link on show!

-I don’t know about you but I have so many accounts and emails to keep track of, the last thing I need to do is sign up to another separate platform just to comment is a big deterrent.
+I don’t know about you but I have so many accounts and emails to keep track of.
+Your emails get jam packed with messages that you have to regularly sort through.
+The last thing you need to do is sign up to another separate platform just to comment, this is a big deterrent.
 Your audience wants a user friendly and easy website to navigate and be able to comment.

-Just changing these aspects of your blogging journey will help boost your blog and increase your following and engagement.
+Just changing these aspects of how you run your blog will help boost your following and engagement.
 Blogging is not easy, it does take a lot of hard work, but it is worth building a positive community and making some friends in the community.